seancorfield/clj-new/README.md

 As noted above, `project-name` should be a qualified symbol, such as `mygithubusername/my-new-project`, or a multi-segment symbol, such as `my.cool.project`.
 Some templates will not work with the former but it is recommended you try that format first.

+If `template-name` is not one of the built-in ones (or is not already on the classpath), `clj-new` will attempt to find it on Clojars or Maven Central (or any other `:mvn/repos` you have configured) in the following manner:
+* If `template-name` is a qualified name, `some.group/example`, look for:
+  * `some.group/example.clj-template`, then
+  * `some.group/example.boot-template`, then
+  * `some.group/example.lein-template`,
+* Else, for an unqualified name, look for:
+  * `template-name/clj-template`, then
+  * `template-name/boot-template`, then
+  * `template-name/lein-template`.

+Currently, Boot and Leiningen only support the second form, with an unqualified `template-name`.
+Historically, `clj-new` also only supported the unqualified `template-name` but as of 1.1.next the qualified name is also supported so that templates can have group names that follow the [Clojars Verified Group Names policy](https://github.com/clojars/clojars-web/wiki/Verified-Group-Names) and artifact names that end in `.clj-template`.

-If `template-name` is not one of the built-in ones (or is not already on the classpath), this will look for `template-name/clj-template` (on Clojars and Maven Central).
-If it doesn't find a `clj` template, it will look for `template-name/boot-template` instead.
-If it doesn't find a Boot template, it will look for `template-name/lein-template` instead. `clj-new` should be able to run any existing Leiningen or Boot templates (if you find one that doesn't work, [please tell me about it](https://github.com/seancorfield/clj-new/issues)!). `clj-new` will then generate a new project folder based on the `project-name` containing files generated from the specified `template-name`.
+`clj-new` should be able to run any existing Leiningen or Boot templates (if you find one that doesn't work, [please tell me about it](https://github.com/seancorfield/clj-new/issues)!).

+`clj-new` will generate a new project folder based on the `project-name` containing files generated from the specified `template-name`.
 It does that by requiring `clj.new.<template-name>` (or `boot.new.<template-name>` or `leiningen.new.<template-name>`) and invoking the `<template-name>` function inside that namespace, passing in `<project-name>` and those arguments from the command line.

 Alternatively, `template-name` can be a `:git/url` and `:sha` like this: